Cold Winters & Inspired Summers

 In 2012 the building was transformed into The Russian Tea Room; a café & gift emporium.
 In 2014 the building was repurposed to become Forage Restaurant, a well-loved café, deli & shop which took seasonal ingredients from local producers to create ‘tasty food with real heart’.
 Lovely Forage sold home-made preserves, takeaway meals & giftware until 2015 when the property was again put up for sale.

-4-6 The High Street was purchased by The Peel Entertainment Group and following an 18 month restoration project has been lovingly brought back to its former glory.
-In the summer of 2017, Alexander’s Bar & Kitchen was born following a grand opening and it’s been yours to share ever since.
+4-6 The High Street was acquired by Susannah Daley and following an 18-month restoration project was lovingly brought back to its former glory.
+In the summer of 2017, Alexander’s Grand Café, Bar & Terrace was born following a grand opening and it’s been yours to share ever since.

 We were delighted to be named Stray FM’s ‘Best New Business’ in its Best of Skipton and Beyond Awards.

 To critical acclaim we developed our very own festive entertainment concept, Off Piste which has been a hit ever since, offering guests a unique Après Ski fine dining experience in our very own Alpine ski lodge!